jimbach/molecular_plane_analyzer/README.md

 # molecular_plane_analyzer
 Analyze the predominant orientation of molecular planes within a given morphology by simple specification of normal vectors within any MD format.
 A workflow for all MD formats is presented.
+See manual.pdf for a more detailed description.

 Cite as:
 J. Bachmann.
 (2020).
 Molecular Plane Analyzer:  https://github.com/jimbach/molecular_plane_analyzer, Accessed on: xx.xx.xxxx